2019-02-20

 How to Avoid Probate

-Phelps LaClair has administered hundreds of estates over the years, and we know the intricacies of probate.
+Phelps LaClair has administered hundreds of estates over the last 40 years, and we know the intricacies of probate.
 With instruments like Living Trusts and LLCs, it’s possible to avoid probate altogether.
-And avoiding probate is a good idea, since your beneficiaries will save a lot of expense in court fees.
+Ensuring your estate avoids probate is a good idea, since your beneficiaries will be saved from expensive court fees.
 They will also avoid the delay of distribution of assets that occurs when a will goes to probate court.

 Do your heirs and yourself a favor: come see us and let’s plan together for a better, probate-free inheritance.
-At Phelps LaClair in the Phoenix Valley, we’ve been serving families for several generations.
-Let us help you establish a Living Trust that (among other benefits) enables beneficiaries to take immediate action on carrying out your wishes, without added probate fees.
-But either way, we’re here for you.
-If, as an heir of a will, you’ve received a notice of probate of will, we can confidently assure you we’ll walk you through the probate process and help carry the burden with you.
+At Phelps LaClair in the Phoenix Valley area, we’ve been serving families for several generations.
+Let us help you establish a Living Trust that helps you carry out your wishes in the best way possible.
+We’ll ensure your assets end up in the right hands at the right time without added probate fees.

 Images used under creative commons license (Commerical Use) 02/20/19 Photo by Nik Shuliahin on Unsplash